TransparentHealth/mu2/transport/README.md

 These tools cover Direct (including Certificate discovery), CCDA validation, and SOAP/SAML.

-Test Procedure and additional information can be found on HealthIT.gov at http://www.healthit.gov/policy-researchers-implementers/2014-edition-draft-test-procedures
+Test Procedures and additional information can be found on HealthIT.gov at http://www.healthit.gov/policy-researchers-implementers/2014-edition-draft-test-procedures